Market Insight

 This global standard outlines how RICS members and regulated firms can use AI responsibly, ensuring technology enhances rather than undermines professional integrity.

-The RICS standard represents a crucial step forward for the profession, setting out both mandatory requirements and best-practice expectations.
+The updated RICS standard represents a crucial step forward for the profession, setting out both mandatory requirements and best-practice expectations regarding the use of artificial intelligence commercial tools, residential AI models and the wider property services.

 Its four pillars ensure AI is used transparently, ethically and under the continued oversight of qualified professionals: